-Staff interactions with residents and relatives were observed to be compassionate and supportive.
+Staff interactions with residents were observed to be compassionate and supportive.
 Staff were found to be attentive to the needs of the residents.
-Staff told us that they were well supported in their roles by the management team and they were all approachable.

-One area requiring improvement was identified during this inspection.
+No new areas requiring improvement was identified during this inspection.
 This is discussed in the main body of the report and detailed in the quality improvement plan.